cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 }
 ```

-A **reverse prefix map** can associate several URI prefixes to the same prefix
+A **reverse prefix map** can associate one or more URI prefixes to the same
-and supports parsing the many potential URIs describing the same entity into
+prefix and supports parsing the many potential URIs describing the same entity
-CURIEs:
+into CURIEs:

 ```json
 {